Mintbase/mintbase-js/packages/sdk/src/burn/README.md

 # Burn Tokens

-Burn one or more tokens for a given smart contract id.
+Tries to buy one or more tokens for a given smart contract id.

 You must own a token to be able to burn it.